Stress-Testing Your Chargeback Management Strategy

 Dispute Response & Recovery

-To decide whether to represent in-house or outsource, sellers must measure operational cost against the cost of a third-party service.
-Sellers must calculate human capital, benefits, and overhead operational costs – not just payroll – before making a decision.
+To decide whether to represent in-house or outsource, merchants must measure operational cost against the cost of a third-party service.
+Merchants must calculate human capital, benefits, and overhead operational costs – not just payroll – before making a decision.

 Whether your dispute management is performed in house or by a partner, these tips can help maximize your recovery wins: